 The Limited Liability Company structure allows business owners to retain the liability protection of a corporation while being taxed as a sole proprietor or partnership.
 Even if the business goes south, faces legal assaults, or otherwise ends up on the dark side of business loan statistics, the powers-that-be cannot come take your car, your house, or your personal financial resources to satisfy the debts of your business or any claims against it.
 It’s a whole separate entity, at least legally.

 LLCs dissolve easily upon the death or other removal of any of the owners or partners, or after a set amount of time – usually thirty years.
-They are very popular for mid-sized and growing businesses, however, for the nice compromise they offer between operating as a sole proprietorship vs. a large corporation.
+They are very popular for mid-sized and growing businesses.
+However, for the nice compromise they offer between operating as a sole proprietorship vs. a large corporation.

 Corporations (sometimes called “C-Corps”) are, legally speaking, entirely separate from their owners.
 They profit as legal entities, pay taxes as legal entities, may sue or be sued as legal entities, and since 2010, they have many of the same Bill of Rights protections as individuals do – at least according to the U.S. Supreme Court.

-The major advantage of a corporation is that separateness.
-While the business may suffer, the individual cannot be held personal responsible for the company’s losses, actions, or other liabilities.
+The major advantage of a corporation is that “separateness.”
+While the business may suffer, the individual cannot be held personally responsible for the company’s losses, actions, or other liabilities.
 On the flip side, there’s all the paperwork associated with incorporation.
 Just hearing or reading the term “corporation” conjures images of large rooms full of desks with people filing folders and filling out forms and delivering reports or requests up and down the hierarchy.
 What we see all the time in corporate environments from movies or TV shows may be a bit clichéd, but it’s not entirely unfounded.

 Corporations pay taxes on their profits (assuming they make them) and again when shareholders receive dividends.
 This is sometimes referred to as “double taxation.”
 Individual shareholders are required to report profit from stocks on their personal tax returns, which brings up another feature of corporations – they can sell stock to generate capital.

-An S Corp is not an entirely distinct form of business organization so much as a tax structure.
+An S Corp is not an entirely distinct form of a business organization so much as a tax structure.
 The name comes, in fact, from Chapter 1, Subchapter S of the Internal Revenue Code, which addresses corporate taxation.

 Plus, it’s catchy.
 “S Corp” kinda rolls off the tongue, doesn’t it?